valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 + If you need to add age, use age<num> in same section as weight/height.
 + All of it goes into single WI entry with no line breaks, under a keyword such as haggar.

-We also have an alternate advanced format specifically designed for Griffin.
+We also have an alternate advanced version specifically designed for Griffin.
 It saves space inside the WI and context, but is both harder to read and write.
 ```
 Mike Haggar:[Human<male/202cm/140kg>;APPE<Haggar>:Stocky&muscular/bigarms/brown<shorthair&mustache>;MENT<Haggar>:Just/direct/upbeat/hardy/upright;WORN:Eyeglasses<at work>/brownboots&greenpants/bandolier;TRA<Haggar>:Born 1943/from:<Final Fight&Street Fighter> games/ex:prowrestler/grew up on streets<in Metro City>/mayor<Metro City>/fought gangs:<Mad Gear&Skull Cross>/fights gangs/"It's my job to keep Metro City safe!"/loves:curry&rice/friends:<Cody&Guy&Carlos:from Brazil>/daughter:<Jessica>.]
 ```